 Fourth Choice: Netgate models

-- [Easy to Set Up] Pre-loaded with pfSense Plus software to get up and running fast - simply unbox it and start customizing for your secure networking needs.
+- COMPLETE – Pre-loaded with pfSense+ software to get up and running fast.
+Simply unbox it and start customizing for your secure edge networking needs.
+Free help with setup from our expert Technical Assistance Center (TAC) available 24/7/365.

 Netgate is the best place to go for an out-of-the-box, fully working, and supported solution.
 They are the maintainers of pfSense and they sell a few relatively affordable models appropriate for home users.
-The SG-1100 above has 3-gigabit ports which means you can use this for multi-WAN or VLANs.
+The 2100 above has 4 LAN gigabit ports and a combo WAN port (Ethernet and SFP), which means you can use this for multi-WAN or VLANs.
 It’s fairly low-powered but suitable for most home applications unless you plan on running a lot of intensive packages.

 Netgate offers more options if you buy from them directly.
 Keep in mind, you’ll be getting pfSense Plus instead of pfSense CE if you buy a Netgate model.